KrystalCoding/pizza-not-pizza/README.md

 Business Requirements for Pizza vs. Not-Pizza Image Classification System:

-1. Automated Pizza Detection: The system must automate the process of classifying images as either containing pizza or not-pizza.
+1. **Automated Pizza Detection:** The system must automate the process of classifying images as either containing pizza or not-pizza.
 This automation should significantly reduce the time and effort required for manual image inspection.

-2. Prediction Accuracy: The client requires a reliable system capable of achieving high accuracy in classifying pizza and not-pizza images.
+2. **Prediction Accuracy:** The client requires a reliable system capable of achieving high accuracy in classifying pizza and not-pizza images.
 The minimum acceptable accuracy should be defined based on the specific needs of the client.

-3. Scalability: The system should be scalable to handle a large number of images, reflecting the client's potential expansion of operations.
+3. **Scalability:** The system should be scalable to handle a large number of images, reflecting the client's potential expansion of operations.
 It should efficiently process and classify images in real-time.

-4. User-Friendly Interface: The client expects an easy-to-use interface for uploading images and receiving classification results.
+4. **User-Friendly Interface:** The client expects an easy-to-use interface for uploading images and receiving classification results.
 The system should be intuitive for users with minimal technical expertise.

-5. Prediction Reporting: The system should provide prediction reports for each examined image, indicating the classification (pizza or not-pizza) and the associated confidence level or probability.
+5. **Prediction Reporting:** The system should provide prediction reports for each examined image, indicating the classification (pizza or not-pizza) and the associated confidence level or probability.

-6. Fast Processing: The client requires a system capable of processing images quickly and providing near-instantaneous results.
+6. **Fast Processing:** The client requires a system capable of processing images quickly and providing near-instantaneous results.
 This speed is essential for streamlining decision-making processes.

-7. Continuous Improvement: The system should support continuous improvement and model retraining to adapt to changes in image data patterns and to maintain high prediction accuracy.
+7. **Continuous Improvement:** The system should support continuous improvement and model retraining to adapt to changes in image data patterns and to maintain high prediction accuracy.

 ## Hypothesis and validation

-1. **Hypothesis**: Pizza presence can be accurately identified by analyzing the shape and toppings within images.
+1. **Hypothesis** (Pizza Detection Features): Pizza presence can be accurately identified by analyzing the shape and toppings within images.
-   - Validation Plan: To validate this hypothesis, we will gather a dataset of pizza images with various shapes and toppings.
+   - __Validation__: To validate this hypothesis, we will gather a dataset of pizza images with various shapes and toppings.
 We will conduct a detailed analysis, including feature extraction and shape recognition.
 The validation process will involve developing a feature extraction pipeline to capture key pizza characteristics, such as circular shape and the presence of toppings.
 We will then build an average image study to examine common patterns in pizza images, emphasizing shape and topping distribution.

-2. **Hypothesis**: Exploring different model configurations will lead to improved accuracy in pizza detection.
+2. **Hypothesis** (Model Configurations): Exploring different model configurations will lead to improved accuracy in pizza detection.
-   - To validate this hypothesis, we will perform a comprehensive exploration of various model configurations.
+   - __Validation__: Perform a comprehensive exploration of various model configurations.
 We will experiment with different network architectures, layers, activation functions, and hyperparameters.
 For each configuration, we will conduct extensive training and evaluation, keeping the dataset and other factors consistent.
 We will compare the accuracy and performance metrics of each model to determine which configurations lead to improved pizza detection accuracy.

-3. **Hypothesis**: Converting `RGB` images to `grayscale` improves image classification performance.
+3. **Hypothesis** (System Efficiency and Response): The Project's Success Relies on Accurate Pizza Detection and Efficient System Response.
-   - __How to validate__: Understand how colours are represented in tensors.
-Train and compare identical models changing only the image color.
+   - __Validation__: Assess system's real-time processing and scalability for efficient image classifications.

 ### Hypothesis 1
 > Pizza presence can be accurately identified by analyzing the shape and toppings within images.